C-bowman/inference-tools/docs/source/GibbsChain.rst

    pdf_2 = chain.get_marginal(1, unimodal = True)

-``get_marginal`` returns a density estimator object, which can be called as a function to return the value of the pdf at any point.
+``get_marginal`` returns a density estimator object, which can be called as a function to return the value of the pdf at any point:

 .. code-block:: python

    ax = linspace(-3, 4, 500) # axis on which to evaluate the marginal PDFs
+   # plot the marginal distributions
    plt.plot( ax, pdf_1(ax), label = 'param #1 marginal', lw = 2)
    plt.plot( ax, pdf_2(ax), label = 'param #2 marginal', lw = 2)
    plt.xlabel('parameter value')